grpc/proposal/A43-sdk-authorization.md

 typedef struct grpc_authorization_policy_provider grpc_authorization_policy_provider;

 /**
- * Creates a grpc_authorization_policy_provider using SDK authorization policy
+ * Creates a grpc_authorization_policy_provider using gRPC authorization policy
  * from static string.
- * - authz_policy is the input SDK authorization policy.
+ * - authz_policy is the input gRPC authorization policy.
  * - code is the error status code on failure.
 On success, it equals
  *   GRPC_STATUS_OK.
  * - error_details contains details about the error if any.
 If the